-Onion Bhajis (Indian Restaurant Style)
+Onion Bhajis (Indian Takeaway Style)

-Ingredients For Onion Bhajis
+Ingredients For Indian Takeaway Style Onion Bhajis

-Onions: Large spanish onions are sweet and perfect for this recipe.
+• Onions: Large spanish onions are sweet and perfect for this recipe.

-Spices: Cumin, Coriander, Turmeric, Garam Masala, Chilli Powder, Methi Leaves
+• Spices: Cumin, Coriander, Turmeric, Garam Masala, Chilli Powder, Methi Leaves.

-Other Ingredients: Sea Salt, Fresh Lemon Juice, Fresh Coriander Leaves & Stems, Gram Flour, Rice Flour or Plain Flour, Bicarbonate of Soda, Water
+• Other Ingredients: Sea Salt, Fresh Lemon Juice, Fresh Coriander Leaves & Stems, Gram Flour, Rice Flour or Plain Flour, Bicarbonate of Soda, Water.

 How To Make Onion Bhajis

-Step 1: Mix
+Step 1: Bhaji Mix

-Step 2: Fry
+Step 2: Fry Bhajis

 Step 3: Serve

-Onion Bhajis
+Onion Bhajis (Indian Takeaway Style)

 Course: Side Dish, Starter